Written to teens directly!

 Help for High School is organized into writing modules.
 Each module gives your student clear descriptions of the writing element or skill targeted in the chapter.
 There are clear, step-by-step directions for execution of the assignment.
 The modules are concluded with real student samples (and in some cases, accompanied by instructor feedback to show how pieces can be edited for improvement).

-To get a feel for how it all works, download the first assignment.
+To get a feel for how it all works, download the first assignment free in our dropdown menu for the Add to Cart button.
 Be aware that this chapter is the beginning of the program.
 Each chapter builds on the last, creating momentum.
 The argument and essay format chapters are obviously more challenging.
 The format for how the course operates is consistent throughout, however, and this chapter will give you a good idea of what to expect both in teaching style and overall format of the lessons.

 The first half of the course gives students practice with word choices and writing flair.
 Students are guided to keenly observe ideas and discover how arguments are constructed through analogies, associations, and active, specific language.
 Think of the first half of the course as strengthening your student’s mental agility and verbal capacity to craft language and ideas in service of argument—the rudiments of rhetoric (the "rhetorical imagination").